jakearchibald/navigation-transitions/README.md

 # Potential issues & questions

-* Can animations be reliably syncronised between documents?
+* Can animations be reliably synchronised between documents?
 They at least share an event loop.
 * Any issues firing this for nested contexts?
 * What if the promise passed to `waitUntil` never resolves?
 Feels like it should have a timeout.
 * What happens on low-end devices that can't display two documents at once?